We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 #2 You can now add data to the new report by clicking Add To Report from the selected data source.

-Keep in mind: GA4 is still updating, and new additions are being made.
+Keep in mind.
+GA4 is still updating, and new additions are being made.
 There were certain tweaks regarding Google Data Studio with GA4.
 For example, now event- and user-scoped custom dimensions and metrics are available, but some important fields were excluded before this.
 See how to set up and track events in GA4 here.

 For the latest info on these changes, always refer to the official Google Analytics Data API (GA4).